FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 Spline instruction
 --------------------

-Click the "Spline" command node to enter the node graph editing interface
+Click the "Spline" command node to enter the node graph editing interface.

 This command is divided into three parts: the start of the spline group, the spline segment and the end of the spline group.
 The start of the spline group is the starting mark of the spline movement.
 The current node graph of the spline segment only contains the SPL segment.
 The end of the spline group is The end mark of the spline movement.